illiamanlau/Delibexplatform/README.md

 ### Experiment descriptions

-List of `experiment-descriptions` JSON files.
+List of `experiment-descriptions` CSV files.
 Each of them will contain a list of any participation of a bot in a room, described as follows:

 - `"bot-description"`: Specifies the folder in `bot-descriptions` describing the bot prompts
 - `"username"`: Name to show in the frontend
-- `"email"`: Fake email adress to store in the generated CSV files
+- `"email"`: Fake email adress to store in the generated conversation history CSV files
 - `"chatroom"`: Room in which the bot will participate
 - `"role"`: Can be either `"simple"` or `"elaborated"`.
 If using elaborated prompts, the bot will make some self-reflection before participating
 - `"enable"`: if `false` the bot will not participate, if `true`, it will.
 Useful to activate the participation or not based on the researcher's needs.